dsuurlant/response2schema/README.md

 A quick 'n easy way to generate your OpenAPI spec based on a JSON object.
 Useful for bootstrapping your component schemas.
 This is intended to be a starting point for writing your specification, as the tool cannot infer types such as enum, oneOf, maximum/minimum, and so on.
 It also does not support generating endpoints or error responses.
-All it does is take your JSON object and turns it into an OpenAPI schema object, along with a simply example spec that
+All it does is take your JSON object and turns it into an OpenAPI schema object, along with a simple example spec that
     you can expand on.

 Supports generating an OpenAPI spec in `JSON` or `yaml`.

 # Installation

-`composer require --dev dsuurlant/response2schema`
+`composer require dsuurlant/response2schema`

 Or download the phar from the [Releases page](https://github.com/dsuurlant/response2schema/releases).